 Doesn’t Always Go To Plan

 This meant that Mercedes managed to retain the race win and maintain a 1st and 2nd place finish for the third time that season.
 But it doesn’t always go to plan, as Ferrari found out at that year’s Abu Dhabi Grand Prix.
 In that case, they pitted Leclerc and then Vettel, whose left front tire took longer than usual to put on and cost him around four seconds.

-The double-stack puts a lot of pressure on the mechanics, and it is very easy for something to go wrong.
-Thus, it is rarely seen in F1.
+The double-stack puts a lot of pressure on the mechanics, and it is very easy for something to go wrong, as we also saw at the 2020 Sakhir Grand Prix, when Mercedes had a major tire blunder that caused George Russell to miss out on a win with the team.
 Nonetheless, it is still spectacular to see when it is done correctly, and it involves a lot of concentration from everyone involved.

 F1 pit stops are some of the fastest in all of motorsport.
-Around 20 mechanics take part in each, and they manage to change four tires in around 2 seconds each time.
+Around 20 mechanics take part in each one, and they manage to change four tires in around 2-3 seconds each time.
 However, some situations call for some real strategy when it comes to pit stops.
 The main factor in pit stop strategy is tire wear, and over the course of a race tire management is the key to success.